 By now you should know Bruun.
 You may know Rob too, but it's been awhile since I introduced him on my blog.
 Rob Parkins is a well known fishing guide here in Teton Valley.
 Rob guides in both Idaho and Wyoming.
 He is also a very accomplished fly tier and photographer and although we don’t spend much time together in the summer because he’s guiding so much, in the winter we often fish together and even more regularly grab beers and burgers together at one of the many Victor, Idaho establishments.

 We put in at the Palisades Dam.
 Normally our winter South Fork floats find us fishing ten miles further downstream but this float offered us a change in the usual scenery and sometimes up top we often stumble into larger fish.
 However the trade off is usually fewer fish.
 The wind always blows at the dam no matter what time of year it is and this morning was no exception.
 The good news is that once you get around the first turn in the river it all but stops and suddenly it feels about 10º warmer.
 That’s a huge psychological plus for winter float fishing!
-Sure enough we got around that corner and even though the rod guides were still clogging with ice, the hats and gloves came off and it was quite a nice day all the way till dark at the take out.
+Sure enough we got around that corner and even though the rod guides were still clogging with ice, the hats and gloves came off a

 It’s remarkable how much snow has melted.
 Two weeks ago Bruun and I could barely reach the boat launch and now after an unseasonably mild December the river banks are void of snow.
 This attracts many of the inhabitants of the river basin down to the edge to find food.
 The mule deer were grazing the exposed grass while red squirrels gathered supplies.
 We must have seen a dozen bald eagles and what is most unusual for winter, hundreds upon hundreds of robins.
 They were devouring midges on both sides of the river for the entire final two hours of our float.
 It made it feel as if spring is just around the corner – FAT CHANCE!